Privacy Notice

 These scores will inform appropriate actions to manage customers’ accounts with us and ensure appropriate steps are taken with respect to personal circumstances.
 An example would be where we use the insolvency scores and data to place an account with a specialist insolvency practitioner.

-Where automated decisions are made with regards to account treatment or placement, customers have the right to appeal.
+Where automated decisions are made with regards to account treatment or placement, customers have the right to appeal and request for human oversight and intervention.
+In this instance a staff member will review your account journey and determine whether the automated process was correct in its decision making.

 You have the right to ask us what data we hold about you.
-This is known as a Subject Access Request (SAR).
-You have a right to find out what personal data we hold about you.
-You can do this either by emailing your request to MyData@arrowglobal.net or by writing to us at:
+This is known as a Data Subject Access Request (DSAR).
+You can do this either by emailing your request to SARS@capquest.co.uk or by writing to us at:

 What can I do if my personal data is wrong ("right to rectification")?

 When we receive personal data, we perform a number of checks on it to try and detect any defects or mistakes.
-Ultimately though, we rely on our suppliers and our customers to provide accurate data to us.
+Ultimately, we rely on our suppliers and our customers to provide accurate data to us.

 If you think that any personal data we hold about you is wrong or incomplete, you have the right to request this is updated.